tonymullen/ups-website/src/partials/s16se/hw/group-project-description.html.md

 * [2pt] Clear diction: speak slowly and loud enough to hear, and avoid "ums" or other distractors (Do as I say, not as I do!)
 * [2pt] Able to respond to questions

-A note of advice: there are few activities I can think of where the benefits of practice are more immediate and striking than in public speaking.
+A note of advice: there are few activities I can think of where the benefits of practice are more immediate and striking than public speaking.
 Every single time you go through your presentation from beginning to end beforehand will make your performance better for the audience and more comfortable for you.